cubebased/doc/archtitecture/smartcontract.md

 # Cbased Contract

-The Cbased contract is the main contract and consists of these functions and tables:
+The Cbased contract is the main contract and consists of functions and tables.

+You can find a list of all data types [here](https://eosio.stackexchange.com/questions/1837/list-of-available-datatypes-for-action-parameter)

 ## Actions